kevinslin/seed-tldr/vault/common.bundletool.md

 # bundletool

 > Command-line tool to manipulate Android Application Bundles.
+> Some subcommands such as `bundletool validate` have their own usage documentation.
 > More information: <https://developer.android.com/studio/command-line/bundletool>.

 - Display help for a subcommand: